Foster Youth Rights Resources

 You have the right to:

-- visit and contact your parents, siblings, and other family members in private (unless a judge says you cannot)
+- have family time and contact your parents, siblings, and other family members in private (unless a judge says you cannot).

-- contact people who are not in the foster care system (like friends, church members, teachers, and others), unless a judge says you cannot
+- contact people who are not in the foster care system, like friends, church members, teachers, and others (unless a judge says they cannot).

 Preparing for Adulthood &